desoumyadeep/narative_visualization/readme.md

 >
 > How are the parameters used to define the state and each scene?

+The parameters of the narrative visualization are as follows:

-The page number on the top left the parameter that is consitent for all pages, for pages between 2-11 the Age Group Information.
+- Page number on the top left
+- Pages 2-11:  the Age Group Information on top right

-The page Number helps the user identify the progression of the scene starting with the totals by age group in the first page and subsequently going though the stats of each Age group.
+The page Number helps the user identify the progression of the scene starting with the totals by age group in the first page and subsequently going though the statistics of each Age group.

-The Age Group parameter along with page number helps the users identify how the measures vary for each age group and maintain a sequence from one age group to another.
+The Age Group parameter alongwith page number helps the viewer to identify how each measure varies for each age group.

 ## Triggers.